ravdy/kubernetes/kubernetes_components.md

 #### kube-proxy
   kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
   kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster

+#### Container runtime
+  it is a underlying software which is used to run our pods